-Annexure - Definitions of Harassment and Bullying Conduct used in this Policy
+Definitions of Harassment & Bullying Conduct used in this Policy.

 Term Means Bullying Means a worker repeatedly behaving unreasonably towards another worker (or a group of workers of which the worker is a member), and that behaviour creates a risk to health and safety.
 To avoid doubt, reasonable management action carried out in a reasonable manner does not constitute bullying.
-In Australia, bullying at work is defined and actionable under the Fair Work Act 2009 .
+In Australia, bullying at work is defined and actionable under the Fair Work Act 2009.
 It may also be actionable under Work, Health and Safety legislation depending on the circumstances.
 Discrimination Means unlawful direct or indirect discrimination on any of the grounds specified in applicable Anti-discrimination laws in Australia, as identified elsewhere in this Policy [Refer section below headed Mandatory or Specific Requirements.]
 Direct Discrimination: Direct discrimination occurs when a person is treated less favourably than another person would be treated in comparable circumstances because of certain attributes.
 Indirect Discrimination: Indirect discrimination occurs when a requirement, condition or practice appears to be fair and neutral but, when applied, unreasonably disadvantages a particular group of people with certain attributes or personal circumstances.
 By its nature, indirect discrimination may occur without any intention on the part of the person who discriminates.
-Harassment Means unlawful conduct at work, namely: violence at work, unlawful discrimination, Sexual harassment, Sexual harassment, Racial harassment, Vilification and Victimisation.
+Harassment Means unlawful conduct at work, namely: Violence at work, Unlawful discrimination, Racial harassment, Vilification andVictimisation.
 Harassment can be from a supervisor or manager, co-worker, contractor, service provider, client or customer.
 Harassment (to avoid doubt) includes forms of harassment that are unlawful in Australia.

-Racial vilification Racial vilification occurs when a person is exposed to hatred, serious contempt or severe ridicule based on their race.
+D = =!=1 - :!!:£! = =±! = :: T Racial vilification Racial vilification occurs when a person is exposed to hatred, serious contempt or severe ridicule based on their race.
 This may include written and spoken communication, observable actions and gestures, distribution of vilifying material, wearing or display of racially derogatory material, threatening physical harm towards an employee or their property or inciting other people to threaten physical harm towards an employee or their property.

-Term Means Sexual harassment Sexual harassment means an unwelcome sexual advance, an unwelcome request for sexual favours to a person, or engaging in other unwelcome conduct of a sexual nature, which could be expected to make a person feel offended, humiliated or intimidated.
-Intent or motive is irrelevant.
-It is the impact and nature of the behaviour that is assessed in complaints of sexual harassment.
-Sexual harassment can occur between members of the same sex, as well as members of the opposite sex.
-Mutual attraction and personal friendships are not sexual harassment.
-Sexual harassment is defined in the Sex Discrimination Act 1984 (Australia) and State based discrimination legislation.
 Victimisation Victimisation is subjecting a person to a detriment or unfavourable treatment (including 'pay-backs' or retribution) because that person, or someone they associate with: makes, or intends to make, a complaint of Harassment or Bullying in good faith. provides information or evidence in relation to a complaint of Harassment or Bullying.
 Vilification Vilification means any public statement or act which causes or is likely to cause hatred, contempt or ridicule.
-It is unlawful to vilify a person because of their race, colour, descent, nationality, ethnic origin, ethno-religious origin, national origin, homosexuality or transgender identity, or because the person is HIV positive or has AIDS.
+It is unlawful to vilify a person because of their race, colour, descent, nationality, ethnic origin, ethno-religious origin, national origin, homosexuality or transgender identity, or because the person is HIV positive or has AIDS. ·

-subject to the terms of the governing laws that apply in the applicable State or Territory.
+\subject to the terms of the governing laws that apply in the applicable State or Territory.